Rule 3901-5-09 | Agent licensing and appointments.

 (f) Holds oneself out as a representative of a title insurance company.

-(2) A title agent who appoints a title insurance marketing representative shall be responsible for the acts and omissions of the title insurance marketing representative.
-Violations of the insurance laws in Title 39 of the Revised Code that are committed by a title insurance marketing representative will be attributed to the appointing title agent as well as to the marketing representative and will subject the appointing licensed title agent to a civil forfeiture in an amount not to exceed ten thousand dollars for each violation, unless the violation is reported by the title agent to the superintendent promptly upon discovery and the title agent takes appropriate remedial action.
+(2) A title agent who sponsors a title insurance marketing representative shall be responsible for the acts and omissions of the title insurance marketing representative.
+Violations of the insurance laws in Title 39 of the Revised Code that are committed by a title insurance marketing representative will be attributed to the sponsoring title agent as well as to the marketing representative and will subject the sponsoring licensed title agent to a civil forfeiture in an amount not to exceed ten thousand dollars for each violation, unless the violation is reported by the title agent to the superintendent promptly upon discovery and the title agent takes appropriate remedial action.

-(4) No pre-licensing education, licensing examination or continuing education is required for a person who holds a limited lines license as a title insurance marketing representative.
+(4) No pre-licensing education, licensing examination, or continuing education is required for a person who holds a limited lines license as a title insurance marketing representative.

-(6) A license as a title insurance marketing representative is valid and authorizes the holder to act as a title insurance marketing representative to the extent permitted by law only so long as the person is appointed by a licensed title insurance agent.
+(6) A license as a title insurance marketing representative is valid and authorizes the holder to act as a title insurance marketing representative to the extent permitted by law only so long as the person is sponsored by a licensed title insurance agent.

 (H) Resident business entity licenses

-(1) A business entity that is either domiciled in Ohio or maintains a principal place of business in Ohio may be licensed as an insurance agent in this state if it satisfies all of the following conditions:
+(1) A business entity that is either domiciled in Ohio or maintains a principal place of business in Ohio can be licensed as an insurance agent in this state if it satisfies all of the following conditions:

 (a) Submits a completed business entity application prescribed by the superintendent;